Politics of Scotland: Political parties

 Scottish National Party (SNP): The current party forming the Scottish Government is the Scottish National Party (SNP), which won 64 of 129 seats available in the 2021 Scottish Parliament election and 44.2% of the vote, one more seat than in 2016.
-The SNP was formed in 1934 with the aim of achieving Scottish independence.
+The SNP was formed in 1934 with the aim of restoring Scottish independence.
 They are broadly centre-left and are in the European social-democratic mould.
 They are the largest party in the Scottish Parliament and have formed the Scottish Government since the 2007 Scottish Parliament election.

-Conservative and Unionist Party: The Unionist Party was the only party ever to have achieved an outright majority of Scottish votes at any general election, in 1955 (they only won a majority if the votes if their National Liberal and Conservative Party (UK) allies are included).
-This had also occurred previously in the 1931 Election.
-The Unionist Party was allied with the UK Conservative Party until 1965, when the Scottish Conservative and Unionist Party was formed.
+Scottish Conservatives and Unionist Party: The Unionist Party was allied with the UK Conservative Party until 1965, when the Scottish Conservative and Unionist Party was formed.
 The Conservatives then entered a long-term decline in Scotland, culminating in their failure to win any Scottish seats in the 1997 UK election.
 At the four subsequent UK elections (2001, 2005, 2010 and 2015) the Conservatives won only one Scottish seat.
 The party enjoyed a revival of fortunes in the 2016 Scottish Parliament election, winning 31 seats and finishing in second place.
 In the 2021 Scottish Parliament elections, they got 22.8% of the vote, winning 31 seats again.
 The Conservatives are a centre-right party.

-Labour Party: In the course of the twentieth century, Scottish Labour rose to prominence as Scotland's main political force.
+Scottish Labour Party: In the course of the twentieth century, Scottish Labour rose to prominence as Scotland's main political force.
 The party was established to represent the interests of workers and trade unionists.
 From 1999 to 2007, they operated as the senior partners in a coalition Scottish Executive.
 They lost power in 2007 when the SNP won a plurality of seats and entered a period of dramatic decline, losing all but one of their seats in the 2015 UK election and falling to third place in the 2016 Scottish election.
 The 2017 UK election produced a mixed result for the party as it gained six seat and increased its vote by 2.8% but the party came in third behind the SNP and Scottish Conservatives.
 In the 2021 Scottish Parliament elections, they got 19.8% of the vote, winning 22 seats.